CielP/Automating-system-update/README.md

 Automating system update
 ===
 # Description
 You have a product runs in Ubuntu 16.04, which runs in a on-site vm and **does not have Internet access**.
-The product has two projects, they are written in python and Ruby on Rails.
+The product has two projects, they are written in python and Ruby on Rails

+To update this product, we want to generate a **offline** update pack

 ## The Python project:
   - located at `/opt/project-python`
-  - has a Requirements file `requirements.txt` under the path.
+  - has a Requirements file `requirements.txt` under the path

 ## The Ruby project:
 - located at `/opt/project-ruby`
-- has a Requirements files `Gemfile` under the path.
+- has a Requirements files `Gemfile` under the path

-# Question
+# Input
-To update this product, we want to generate a **offline** update pack.

 Given following data:
 1. A Docker image to emulate the product VM environment, `docker pull jcppkkk/automating-system-update` which contains the two projects.
-Their dependences are installed on system.
+Their dependences are installed on system
   ~~~
   /opt/project-python
   /opt/project-ruby